BierDoktor/Text-To-List/README.md

 This is a small tool that split each word in a text into a list. <br>
 Designed to simplify stuff at work.<br>
-Will get updated from time to time<br>
+Will get updated from time to time.<br>

 # Usage: